justing0927/FracWorldGen/README.md

   There exist weather interactions on the biome scale.
   Implementing realistic drainage of water to properly form realistic bodies of water.
   More realistic food-webs, interactions between entities.
   Implementing the Kingdom entity system to simulate human communities.
+  More advanced jet-streams/wind generation.